-No one buys a home believing they’ll default on the loan; it’s always a possibility — and indeed, anyone who’s lived through the housing crisis in the last decade, knows it’s a very real possibility — but it’s a nebulous possibility especially considering it will only occur if several other things fail: loss of job, savings, inability to find a new job, etc.
+No one buys a home believing they’ll default on the loan; it’s always a possibility — and indeed, anyone who’s lived through the housing crisis in the last decade, knows it’s a very real possibility — but it’s a nebulous considering it only happens when a confluence of factors occur: loss of job, savings, inability to find a new job, etc.

 Something less talked about is that lenders are still obliged to act within certain ethical bounds even after a foreclosure has been implemented.
 All lenders – or “mortgagees” – must conduct themselves with “good faith” and exercise “due diligence” to see that the adverse impact of the default is kept to an absolute minimum.
 Failure to abide by these ethical standards is a serious issue and transgressors can face severe penalties.